dietmarfdz/EGA_genomeref/README.md

 # Name
-genome_ref_cal_v3.4.sh: Script for inferring the genome reference from a vcf file.
+genome_ref_cal.sh: Script for inferring the genome reference from a vcf file.
 Works with genome ref grch37, grch38 and hg17.

 # Synopsis